 Episode 02 — Wendell Sayers

-We don’t know much about Wendell Sayers beyond what he shared in his original 1989 interview for the Making Gay History book and the little we found in our research.
-He was born in Western Kansas on April 29, 1904, and died on March 27, 1998.
-He was, as he notes in the podcast, the first black attorney to be hired to work in the Colorado State Attorney General’s office.
+Wendell Sayers was born in Western Kansas on April 29, 1904, and died on March 27, 1998.
+He was, as he notes in the podcast, the first black attorney to be hired to work in the Colorado state attorney general’s office.
 Wendell’s specialty was in real estate.
-In the late 1950’s he attended several meetings of the Denver chapter of the Mattachine Society, an early gay rights organization, and briefly attended the Mattachine Society’s sixth annual national convention, which was held in Denver in September 1959.
+In the late 1950s he attended several meetings of the Denver chapter of the Mattachine Society, an early gay rights organization, and briefly attended the Mattachine Society’s sixth annual national convention, which was held in Denver in September 1959.

 There’s one interesting—and horrifying—detail we learned just the other day that added to what we already knew about Wendell’s experience of traveling with his mother from Kansas to the Mayo Clinic in Rochester, Minnesota, in about 1920.
 Wendell mentions that he and his mother bought bologna and crackers from stores on the road during their drive—they couldn’t eat in restaurants because they were black.
 It was at an off-Broadway performance of “Marie and Rosetta” (about the celebrated gospel and R&B singer Sister Rosetta Tharpe) that Eric Marcus first heard bologna referred to as “gospel chicken.”
 When Sister Rosetta was on the road in the South during the 1940s, she and her crew were forced to settle for cold convenience food, including the ubiquitous bologna, because no white people would cook hot food for black people traveling from one place to another.